Overview

 - Excavating nests after the hatchlings have emerged, in order to estimate the hatching success.

-- Increasing public awareness of both tourists and local residents by operating a seasonal information station in the old city of Rethymno, information tables and organizing presentations in hotels and on tour boats.
+- Raising public awareness of both tourists and local residents by operating a seasonal information station in the old city of Rethymno, information tables and organizing presentations in hotels.

 - Driving, maintaining equipment, maintaining the camp and its facilities (i.e. cleaning, etc.) and various jobs such as painting and carpentry.
 Artistic skills such as drawing and photography can also be quite useful.